ms609/TreeDist/README.md

 The library is currently in development and is not ready for use.

-The library requires the latest versions of ape and phangorn:
+The library requires the latest (working) versions of ape and phangorn:

 ```
 install.packages('ape', '.', repos = 'http://ape-package.ird.fr/')